OpenSpace/OpenSpace-ShowComposer/README.md

 ## Introduction

-Youth Learning Interface - Showbuilder project using the following frameworks/libraries:
+ShowComposer project using the following frameworks/libraries:

 - React
 - TypeScript